fcn06/swarm/README.md

 ## **Why Swarm?**

 Tired of siloed AI agents?
 Swarm empowers you to build, connect, and orchestrate intelligent agents in Rust, allowing them to communicate, collaborate, and tackle complex tasks together.
 We combine two powerful communication protocols (MCP and A2A) and an orchestration capability to create a control center for your digital assistants.
+Swarm enable a **recursive design** , so that you can create, according to business value, a sophisticated network of agents.

 Whether you're a Rust enthusiast, an AI developer, or just curious about multi-agent systems, Swarm provides a flexible and powerful framework for your agentic applications!